 What’s the Difference Between SEO and PPC?

-- PPC: Pay per click, used for small ads on search results pages and news feeds.
+- PPC: Pay per clickPay-per-click ads incur charges whenever users click on them, and their cost is determined during a bidding process.
+In Google Adwords, for example, these ads show up when users search for relevant keyword phrases., used for small ads on search results pages and news feeds.
 Advertisers bid on these, which display based on pre-identified keyword search phrases.
 Each time a user clicks one of the ads, the advertiser is charged based on the competitive bid amounts.
 These ads show up starting on the first page of results and are marked as Ads.

 - SEO: Search engine optimization, used for techniques that boost your site in the search engine rankings without paying the search engines.
-Results from SEO are known as organic traffic, and tactics include web design, content marketing, linkbuilding and behind-the-scenes coding.
+Results from SEO are known as organic traffic, and tactics include web design, content marketingThis is the technique of getting more customers by way of providing high-quality information on your site and on social media.
+It has grown in popularity among both site owners and users in recent years., linkbuilding and behind-the-scenes coding.

-- CTR: Click through rate, used as a metric for PPC ads.
+- CTR: Click through rateExpressed as a percentage, this number compares the ratio of user clicks to the number of times they saw your ad or your site in search results., used as a metric for PPC ads.
 A higher CTR means your ads are working better in terms of getting users to your site.
 These numbers won’t tell you much about true ROI, however.

 - CRO: Conversion rate optimization, an SEO tactic that focuses on using your website to get customers to buy products, call your company for services or enter email addresses.
 This is the lead generation side of the CTR coin, because it measures what people do when they are on your site.